S. Suresh Kumar

-S. Suresh Kumar (11 November 1955) is an Indian Bharatiya Janata Party politician who was the Minister of state for Primary & Secondary Education and Sakala of Karnataka from 20 August 2019 to 26 July 2021.
+S. Suresh Kumar (born 11 November 1955) is an Indian Bharatiya Janata Party politician who was the Minister of state for Primary & Secondary Education and Sakala of Karnataka from 20 August 2019 to 26 July 2021.
 He was the Minister of state for Law & Parliamentary Affairs of Karnataka from 7 June 2008 to 13 May 2013.

-Born on 11 November 1955 in Bengaluru, he was associated with the Rashtriya Swayamsevak Sangh from a very young age.
+Born in Bengaluru, he was associated with the Rashtriya Swayamsevak Sangh from a very young age.
 He finished his graduation in Science from Bangalore University.
 Due to his active opposition to the Emergency, he was imprisoned in the Bangalore Central jail, where many national and state level leaders were also being detained.
-After being released from jail, he did his graduation in law from Bangalore University during 1977–1980.
-He started his career as an advocate during 1981.
+After being released from jail, he did his graduation in law from Bangalore University, 1977–1980.
+He started his career as an advocate in 1981.
 He enrolled himself to the Bar Council and practiced law for some time before taking a plunge into active politics.

-He was first elected to the Bengaluru Mahanagara Palike in 1983 from the BJP and served as corporator for 2 consecutive terms.
+He was first elected to the Bengaluru Mahanagara Palike in 1983 by the BJP and served as corporator for 2 consecutive terms.
 He was elected to the Karnataka Legislative Assembly from Rajajinagar constituency for 2 terms in 1994 and 1999 and was hailed as a model legislator.
 He was re-elected to the Karnataka Legislative Assembly during 2008 and 2013 polls.